AbhayPancholi/Basic_HTML_Codes/README.md

 # My Web Development Practice Repository

 This repository contains HTML files created during my web development practice sessions.
 These files consist of basic HTML code learned from a web development course.
-I may add more files to this repository as I continue practicing.
+I may add more files to this repository as I continue practising.

 ## Usage